dendibakh/perf-book/chapters/13-Other-Tuning-Areas/13-4 Low-Latency-Tuning-Techniques.md

 ### Avoid TLB Shootdowns

 We learned from earlier chapters that the TLB is a fast but finite per-core cache for virtual-to-physical memory address translations that reduces the need for time-consuming kernel page table walks.
 However, unlike the case with MESI-based protocols and per-core CPU caches (i.e., L1, L2, and LLC), the HW itself is incapable of maintaining core-to-core TLB coherency.
 Therefore, this task must be performed in software by the kernel.
 The kernel fulfills this role by means of Inter Processor Interrupts (IPI) called “TLB Shootdowns.”

+TLB Shootdowns differ from wholesale TLB flushes, such as what occurs when a process is scheduled off a core to make way for a new process with an entirely different virtual address space.
+Instead, TLB Shootdowns involve more selective removal of TLB entries, such as via the INVLPG command on Intel CPUs.

 One of the most overlooked pitfalls to achieving low latency with multithreaded applications is the TLB Shootdown.
 Why?
 Because in a multithreaded application, process threads share the virtual address space.
 Therefore, the kernel must communicate specific types of updates to that shared address space among the TLBs of the cores on which any of the participating threads execute.
-For example, commonly used syscalls such as munmap, mprotect, and madvise effect the types of address space changes that the kernel must communicate among the constituent threads of a process.
+For example, commonly used syscalls such as munmap (which we disabled from glibc allocator usage in the prior section on “Avoiding Minor Page Faults”), mprotect, and madvise effect the types of address space changes that the kernel must communicate among the constituent threads of a process.

 Though a developer may avoid explicitly using these syscalls in his/her code, TLB Shootdowns may still erupt from external sources – e.g., allocator shared libraries or OS facilities.
 Not only will this type of IPI disrupt runtime application performance, but the magnitude of its impact grows with the number of threads involved since the interrupts are delivered in software.

+How do you detect TLB Shootdowns in your multithreaded application?
+One simple way is to check the TLB row in /proc/interrupts.
+A useful method of detecting continuous TLB interrupts during runtime is to use the “watch” command while viewing this file.
+For example, you might run “watch -n5 -d ‘grep TLB /proc/interrupts’” – the “-n 5” option refreshes the view every 5 seconds while “-d” highlights the delta between each refresh output.

 Preventing TLB Shootdowns requires limiting the number of updates made to the shared process address space – e.g., avoiding runtime execution of the aforementioned list of syscalls.
-Also, disable kernel features which induce TLB Shootdowns as a consequence of its function, such as Transparent Huge Pages and Automatic NUMA Balancing.
+Also, disable kernel features which induce TLB Shootdowns as a consequence of its function, such as Transparent Huge Pages and Automatic NUMA Balancing – these features either relocate or alter permissions of pages in the process of operation, which require page table updates and, thus, TLB Shootdowns.

+For more details on TLB Shootdowns, along with their detection and prevention, read https://www.jabperf.com/how-to-deter-or-disarm-tlb-shootdowns/.

 ### Prevent Unintentional Core Throttling